Need Help? Give us a call.

 Chances are, you’re not one of those brands.
 In fact, most small businesses are working with less than $1,000 a month to devote to marketing.

 In fact, according to a survey conducted by BrightLocal of over 1,000 small business owners, 70% of them spend less than $500 a month on marketing.

 Those numbers are understandable.
 Most small businesses can’t splurge on marketing campaigns.

 But, at the same time, small business owners want to see more customers and sales, just like any other brand.

 Where the small business owner can succeed is using the tools at their disposal.
-Today that’s the ability to use digital marketing as part of your game plan.
-It has helped to even the playing field.
+Today, that’s the ability to use digital marketing as part of your game plan—a tool that has helped to even the playing field.

 Websites, social media ads, and email marketing are all tools small businesses can use to grow their businesses today.
 Search engine optimization (SEO) is another way small businesses can compete.

 Where your small business can really make strides, however, is with local marketing.